All systems nominal

 DatabasePostgreSQL 17+ (production) or SQLite 3 (single‑node evaluation only).

-TLS CertificateA valid X.509 certificate for the Mission Control dashboard.
+TLS CertificateA valid X.509 certificate for the API gateway.
 Self‑signed acceptable for initial setup.

 NTPAccurate time synchronisation mandatory.
 The platform refuses to start if the clock is wrong.

 NetworkOutbound access to payment rails (FedNow, SWIFT) as required.
-Inbound access on port 8080 (configurable) for dashboard and API.
+Inbound access on port 443 (gateway).
+Port 9000 (core) must be blocked from all external access.

 2.3 Licence Key